Unity-Technologies/ml-agents/docs/Migrating.md

 ### Important Changes
 * The definition of the gRPC service has changed.
+* The online BC training feature has been removed.

 #### Steps to Migrate
 * In order to be able to train, make sure both your ML-Agents Python package and UnitySDK code come from the v0.11 release.
 Training will not work, for example, if you update the ML-Agents Python package, and only update the API Version in UnitySDK.